Data-Driven Loss Functions for Inference-Time Optimization in Text-to-Image: Additional Implementation Details

-We investigated why current benchmarks do not support automatic verification of multiple relations.
-Specifically, we focused on the GenEval~\cite{ghosh2023geneval} framework and identified the main culprit as the object detector, which we replaced with CLIPSeg~\cite{clipseg_lueddecke22_cvpr}.
-To enable evaluation, we generated metadata files in GenEval’s expected structure, where each prompt is paired with a list of required objects along with their pairwise relations.
-To verify that our automatic evaluation is reliable, we compared its results against manual evaluation conducted by one of the authors (Table~\ref{tab:automatic_eval_mult_rels}).
+The current GenEval benchmark is constrained for only recognizing the 80 COCO categories, and can only verify a single pair of relations.
+To facilitate an open set of object categories, we replaced the object detector with CLIPSeg~\cite{clipseg_lueddecke22_cvpr}, a zero-shot object segmentation approach.
+To evaluate multiple relations, we generated metadata files in GenEval's expected structure, where each prompt is paired with a list of required objects along with their pairwise relations, verify each relation, and indicate success only when all relations are correctly generated in an image.
+To verify that our automatic evaluation is reliable, we compared its results against manual evaluation conducted by one of the authors on a mixed set of in-distribution and OOD categories (Table~\ref{tab:automatic_eval_mult_rels}).
 The scores align closely across all settings.